Sales returns and allowances journal

 2. Credit memo number: All credit memos are serially numbered.
 This column is used to record the number of related credit memo.

 3. Customer’s account credited: When a customer purchases goods on credit, his account is debited, and when he returns the goods, his account is credited.
-This column is used to write the title of customer’s account who returns the goods.
+This column is used to write the title of the customer’s account who returns the goods.

 4. Posting reference (PR): Mostly, all accounts in the ledger are properly numbered.
-This column is used to enter the number of relevant account in the ledger.
-If a manual accounting system is used and the accounts are not properly numbered, then the page number of the ledger book on which the account exists is used as account number.
+This column is used to enter the number of the relevant account in the ledger.
+If a manual accounting system is used and the accounts are not properly numbered, then the page number of the ledger book on which the account exists is used as the account number.

 6. Sales tax-Dr: When goods are returned by customers, the related sales tax is debited.
 The amount of sales tax related to sales returns is written in this column.
-At the end of some appropriate period (usually one month), the total of this column is debited to sales tax payable account in the general ledger.
+At the end of some appropriate period (usually one month), the total of this column is debited to the sales tax payable account in the general ledger.

 7. Sales returns and allowances-Dr: In this column, the sales price of goods returned (excluding sales tax) or allowance allowed to customers is written.
 The sales returns and allowances account in the general ledger is debited by the total of this column at the end of some appropriate period (usually one month).